ML Execution

 Concretely, the steps involved in executing a transaction on OpenGradient are as follows:

-- User submits EVM transaction
+- User submits transaction

 - Transaction is first placed in the Inference Mempool